| At the start of the day on October 3rd there were three food trucks parked in front of

 Though today Cashman is the Executive Director of the IHSA he is still often

-seen at the Saint Equestrian Center with Head Coach and wife Sherry Cashman. |
+seen at the Saint Equestrian Center with Head Coach and wife Sherry Cashman. | Two days later far more people passed through the entrance, for on

 October 3rd the USMA hosted the second Zone 3, Region 3 IHSA show of